dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/advanced.md

   For standalone, non-webfarm IIS installations, the [Data Protection Provision-AutoGenKeys.ps1 PowerShell script](https://github.com/dotnet/AspNetCore/blob/master/src/DataProtection/Provision-AutoGenKeys.ps1) can be used for each app pool used with an ASP.NET Core app.
 This script creates a registry key in the HKLM registry that's accessible only to the worker process account of the app's app pool.
 Keys are encrypted at rest using DPAPI with a machine-wide key.

-  In web farm scenarios, an app can be configured to use a UNC path to store its data protection key ring.
-By default, the data protection keys aren't encrypted.
+  In web farm scenarios, an app can be configured to use a UNC path to store its Data Protection key ring.
+By default, the keys aren't encrypted.
 Ensure that the file permissions for the network share are limited to the Windows account the app runs under.
 An X509 certificate can be used to protect keys at rest.
 Consider a mechanism to allow users to upload certificates: Place certificates into the user's trusted certificate store and ensure they're available on all machines where the user's app runs.
-See [Configure ASP.NET Core Data Protection](xref:security/data-protection/configuration/overview) for details.
+For more information, see <xref:security/data-protection/configuration/overview>.

 * **Configure the IIS Application Pool to load the user profile**

   This setting is in the **Process Model** section under the **Advanced Settings** for the app pool.
 Set **Load User Profile** to `True`.
 When set to `True`, keys are stored in the user profile directory and protected using DPAPI with a key specific to the user account.
-Keys are persisted to the *%LOCALAPPDATA%/ASP.NET/DataProtection-Keys* folder.
+Keys are persisted to the `%LOCALAPPDATA%/ASP.NET/DataProtection-Keys` folder.

-  The app pool's [setProfileEnvironment attribute](/iis/configuration/system.applicationhost/applicationpools/add/processmodel#configuration) must also be enabled.
+  The app pool's [`setProfileEnvironment` attribute](/iis/configuration/system.applicationhost/applicationpools/add/processmodel#configuration) must also be enabled.
 The default value of `setProfileEnvironment` is `true`.
 In some scenarios (for example, Windows OS), `setProfileEnvironment` is set to `false`.
 If keys aren't stored in the user profile directory as expected:

-  1. Navigate to the *%windir%/system32/inetsrv/config* folder.
+  1. Navigate to the `%windir%/system32/inetsrv/config` folder.
-  1. Open the *applicationHost.config* file.
+  1. Open the `applicationHost.config` file.
   1. Locate the `<system.applicationHost><applicationPools><applicationPoolDefaults><processModel>` element.
   1. Confirm that the `setProfileEnvironment` attribute isn't present, which defaults the value to `true`, or explicitly set the attribute's value to `true`.